fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_category/defc.md

             The number of results to include per page
         + `page`: 1 (optional, number)
             The page of results to return based on the limit
-        + `subawards` (optional, boolean)
-            Determines whether Prime Awards or Sub Awards are searched.
-This field will be depreciated soon.
         + `spending_level` (optional, enum[string])
             Group the spending by level.
 This also determines what data source is used for the totals.
             + Members